Diffusion Approximations for Thompson Sampling in the Small Gap Regime: Further Insights from Diffusion Approximations

 \subsection{Batched Updates}

-In many settings it may be impractical to update a bandit algorithm after each time period.
-Instead, updates are ``batched'' so that the algorithm commits to playing some arm (adaptively determined) for an interval of time (also possibly adaptively determined), and then the algorithm is updated all at once with the data collected during the interval.
-For a time horizon of $n$, suppose we perform batched Thompson sampling by committing to play an arm for $o(n)$ time periods, and then updating all at once before making a new commitment for the next $o(n)$ periods.
-Assuming the gap sizes are of magnitude $1/\sqrt{n}$, as $n \to \infty$, we would obtain weak convergence to the same diffusion limit processes (SDEs and random ODEs) as in the case of ordinary (non-batched) Thompson sampling.
-Indeed, a time interval of $o(n)$ in the discrete pre-limit system corresponds to (after dividing by $n$) an infinitesimally small time interval in the continuous limit system.
-This suggests that as long as the number of batches increases to infinity (possibly at an arbitrarily slow rate) as $n \to \infty$, and each batch is not too large (at most $o(n)$ periods), then the distribution of regret will be approximately the same compared to the case in which one updates in every period (batch sizes of one).
-To make this precise, we have the following proposition, whose straightforward proof is omitted. \begin{proposition} For the $K$-armed MAB or linear bandit, let $\mathbf{R}^n = (R_k^n : 1 \le k \le K)$ and $\mathbf{Y}^n = (Y_k^n : 1 \le k \le K)$ denote the dynamics of Thompson sampling, as in (\ref{discrete_sde1})-(\ref{discrete_sde3}) from the derivation of the SDE approximation in Section \ref{mab_1}.
-Let $\bar{\mathbf{R}}^n = (\bar{R}_k^n : 1 \le k \le K)$ and $\bar{\mathbf{Y}}^n = (\bar{Y}_k^n : 1 \le k \le K)$ denote the same resulting quantities (with the same arm reward sequences) when Thompson sampling is implemented with $o(n)$ batched updates.
-Then the processes $\mathbf{R}^n$ and $\bar{\mathbf{R}}^n$, as well as $\mathbf{Y}^n$ and $\bar{\mathbf{Y}}^n$, have the same weak limits as $n \to \infty$.
-An analogous result holds for Thompson sampling with $o(n)$ batched updates under the random ODE approximation derived in Section \ref{mab_2}. \end{proposition} The discussion and proposition above correspond nicely to results in the literature regarding optimal batching for bandits in the minimax gap regime from the perspective of expected regret.
-As shown in \cite{cesabianchi_etal2013}, \cite{perchet_etal2016} and \cite{gao_etal2019}, in the minimax regime, a relatively tiny, $O(\log\log(n))$, number of batches is necessary and sufficient (sufficient for specially designed algorithms) to achieve the optimal order of expected regret.
-It should be an interesting future direction to study general batched bandit algorithms designed for the minimax regime from the perspective of weak convergence/diffusion approximation.
+In some settings, it may be impractical to update a bandit algorithm after each time period.
+Instead, updates are batched so that the algorithm commits to playing an (adaptively determined) arm for an interval of time (which could also be adaptively determined).
+Then, the algorithm is updated all at once with the data collected during the interval.
+For a time horizon of $O(1/\gamma)$, suppose the batch sizes are pre-determined before the start of the experiment and are $o(1/\gamma)$.
+Then, in the small gap regime, we would obtain weak convergence to the same SDEs and stochastic ODEs as in the setting of ordinary non-batched TS.
+Indeed, a time interval of $o(1/\gamma)$ in the discrete pre-limit system corresponds to (after multiplying by $\gamma$) an infinitesimally small time interval in the continuous limit system.
+This suggests that as long as the number of batches increases to infinity (possibly at an arbitrarily slow rate) as $\gamma \downarrow 0$, and each batch is not too large ($o(1/\gamma)$ time periods), then the dynamics of TS will be approximately the same as in the non-batched setting.
+To make this precise, we have the following corollary, whose straightforward proof is omitted. \begin{corollary} For the Gaussian Thompson sampler with batches of size $o(1/\gamma)$, Theorems \ref{diffusion_thm1}, \ref{diffusion_thm2} and \ref{diffusion_thm3} hold with the same conclusions as in the non-batched setting. \end{corollary} The discussion and corollary above correspond nicely to results in the literature regarding optimal batching for bandits in the minimax gap regime from the perspective of expected regret.
+As shown in \cite{cesabianchi_etal2013}, \cite{perchet_etal2016} and \cite{gao_etal2019}, in the minimax regime, $O(\log\log(1/\gamma))$ number of batches is necessary and sufficient (sufficient for specially designed algorithms) to achieve the optimal order of expected regret.